Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: Introduction

-A cornerstone result of graph theory is the Graph Minor Theorem of Robertson and Seymour \cite{ROBSEY04}, which states that the class of all graphs is well-quasi-ordered by the graph minor relation.
-For other types of embeddings between graphs, such as the induced subgraph relation, the situation is more complex, and it has been conjectured that the adequate notion would be to consider graphs \emph{with finitely many labels}.
-In this context, the first Pouzet conjecture \cite{POUZ72} states that hereditary classes of graphs are well-quasi-ordered by the induced subgraph relation when extended with $2$ labels if and only if they are well-quasi-ordered by this relation when extended with \emph{any} finite number of labels.
-A variant of this conjecture is moving from finite sets of labels to being labelled by a well-quasi-ordered set of labels.
+In this context, the first Pouzet conjecture, restated here as \cref{pouzet1:conj}, states that hereditary classes of graphs are well-quasi-ordered by the induced subgraph relation when extended with $2$ labels if and only if they are well-quasi-ordered by this relation when extended with \emph{any} finite number of labels.
+This conjecture essentially states that while being well-quasi-ordered and being well-quasi-ordered with $k \geq 2$ labels are different notions (finite paths vs finite cycles), the precise value of $k \geq 2$ does not matter.
+A variant of this conjecture, stated in \cref{pouzet2:conj}, is moving from finite sets of labels to being labelled by a well-quasi-ordered set of labels.
+We attribute the second version to Pouzet as well, but it is not explicitly stated in \cite{POUZ72}.

-\begin{conjecture}[Pouzet 1 {\cite{POUZ72}}] A class of graphs is well-quasi-ordered by the induced subgraph relation with finitely many labels if and only if it is well-quasi-ordered by the induced subgraph relation when the vertices are labelled with at most $2$ labels. \end{conjecture}
+\begin{conjecture}[Pouzet 1 {\cite{POUZ72}}] A hereditary class of graphs is well-quasi-ordered by the induced subgraph relation with finitely many labels if and only if it is well-quasi-ordered by the induced subgraph relation when the vertices are labelled with at most $2$ labels. \end{conjecture}

 \begin{conjecture}[Pouzet 2] A class of graphs is well-quasi-ordered by the induced subgraph relation with vertices labelled using a well-quasi-ordered set of labels if and only if it is well-quasi-ordered by the induced subgraph relation when the vertices are labelled with at most $k$ labels, for any choice of $k \in \Nat$. \end{conjecture}